SpeagleYao/Academic-Homepage/content/authors/admin/_index.md

 highlight_name: false

 # 我所写的自我介绍最好全部能展现出和phd所需的相关特质
-# TODO: 把这一整段好好写...
 ---

 My name is Yao Yiran, a junior undergraduate from Shanghai Jiao Tong University.

-I love thinking about how to solve a hard but intriguing problem.
-Since my childhood, I have learned and attended mathematic competitions.
-When I was in high school, I came across coding and then attended OI competition through self studying.
-I gradually find out that I may be a research-type person.
+I love thinking about how to solve hard but intriguing problems.
+Since my childhood, I have learned Mathematical Olympiad and participated in lots of math competitions.
+When I was in high school, I came across coding in class, which has the same fun as Math.
+Feeling obsessed, I learned C++, data structures and algorithms by myself, and participated in Olympiad in Informatics.
+Thinking about these tricky problems and come up with exquisite solutions always give me enormous joy.
+It is during this period of time, with the gradual deepening understanding of my own characteristics, I regard myself suitable for doing scientific research in the future.

 After entering college, I got crushed on AI.
 I learned several courses about AI, which all achieve high scores.
 I also attended Mathematic Competition in Modeling two years in a roll and learned a simplified process of how to make a paper.